 Relationship between ISO 13485 and Post-market surveillance (PMS)

-PMS plan contains a requirements as per the requirement of Article 84 & Annex III of EU-MDR to be followed for the collection of data which is directly proportional to the risk associated with the intended use of the medical device.
+The PMS plan contains the requirements of Article 84 & Annex III of EU-MDR to be followed for the collection of data, which is directly proportional to the risk associated with the intended use of the medical device.

-The post-market surveillance plan shall address the collection and utilization of available information, in particular:
+The EU MDR post market surveillance plan shall address the collection and utilization of available information, in particular: